Reggaeton: History

+Afro-diasporic influences

+There are origins of reggaeton traced to Panama City and Afro-Caribbean canal workers.
+There was an influx of Jamaican and Barbados immigrants in Panama during this time in order to build the Panama Canal who brought reggae music to Panama.
+One of the early hits in the reggaeton genre is the song "El D.E.N.I" by Panamanian music artist Renato which communicates discrimination faced by Black Panamanians that spoke English.
+Later, hip-hop was introduced to Puerto Rico which influenced the development of Spanish rap.
+After hip-hop and reggae in Spanish syncretized, the music genre "underground" became popularized in Puerto Rico.
+This links back to the start of Jamaican dancehall music being translated to Spanish in Panama.

 1980s–2000s: Emergence

-Often mistaken for reggae or reggae en Español, reggaeton is a younger genre that originated in the late 1980s in Panama and was later popularized in Puerto Rico.
+Often mistaken for reggae in Spanish, reggaeton is a genre that evolved in Puerto Rico during the early 1990s, heavily building upon the foundation of Jamaican dancehall although its technical evolution, official name, and consolidation as an independent genre took place in Puerto Rico.
 It had its origins in what was known as "underground rap" music, due to its circulation through informal networks and performances at unofficial venues.
-DJ Playero and DJ Nelson were inspired by hip hop and dancehall to produce "riddims", the first reggaeton tracks.
+DJ Playero and DJ Nelson were inspired by hip-hop and dancehall to produce riddims the first reggaeton tracks, which were heavily built upon the original Jamaica Dem Bow riddim created, in Kingston, which established the Puerto Rican underground genre.
 As Caribbean and African-American music gained momentum in Puerto Rico, reggae rap in Spanish marked the beginning of the Boricua underground and was a creative outlet for many young people.
 This created an inconspicuous-yet-prominent underground youth culture which sought to express itself.
 As a youth culture existing on the fringes of society and the law, it has often been criticized.
 The Puerto Rican police launched a campaign against underground music by confiscating cassette tapes from music stores under penal obscenity codes, levying fines and demonizing rappers in the media.
 Bootleg recordings and word of mouth became the primary means of distribution for this music until 1998, when it coalesced into modern reggaeton.
 The genre's popularity increased when it was discovered by international audiences during the early 2000s.

 Cassettes were made in carports (marquesinas) and then sold on the street, out of the trunk of a car.